MAGAJIco/Flashscore--study-app/replit.md

 Sports Central is a production-ready monorepo sports prediction and community platform built with Next.js (Frontend), Fastify (Backend), and FastAPI (ML Service).
 It features AI-powered predictions, live scores, interactive experiences, and community rewards.
 The platform provides a comprehensive multi-sport experience inspired by FlashScore, incorporating real-time data, personalized content, and engaging user interfaces.
 Key capabilities include multi-sport browsing, live scorecards with AI insights, an authentication system with age verification, and Kids Mode for educational sports content.
 The project aims to offer a robust, engaging, and AI-powered sports hub.

 ## Recent Changes
+**October 29, 2025**: Vercel to Replit Migration Complete
+- Successfully migrated Next.js frontend from Vercel to Replit containerized environment
+- Updated package.json scripts to bind to `0.0.0.0:5000` for Replit compatibility (`-H 0.0.0.0` flag)
+- Configured next.config.js with `allowedDevOrigins` to resolve cross-origin warnings in Replit
+- Added cache-control headers (`no-cache, no-store, must-revalidate`) for proper iframe preview behavior
+- Workflow configured and running successfully on port 5000
+- All dependencies installed via npm (detected from package-lock.json lockfile)
+- Migration architect-reviewed and verified with zero errors

 **October 29, 2025**: Enhanced Interactive Features Implementation
 - Fully integrated SearchBar, HelpCenter, SettingsPanel, and UserProfileDropdown into GoogleNavBar with proper state management
 - Updated main page to use EnhancedLiveCarousel instead of regular LiveCarousel for auto-scroll and pause-on-hover functionality